Best gadgets for students 2020

-Prefer to get your essays written while sat on the sofa (or in bed, we don't judge)?
+Prefer to get your essays written while sat on the sofa (or in bed, we won't judge)?
 Then this cooling tray will be a serious help.

-It holds laptops up to a width of 16 inches, and the inbuilt fans ensure that your laptop is never in danger of overheating – a genuine danger if you place it on top of your duvet.
+It holds laptops up to a width of 17 inches, and the inbuilt fans ensure that your laptop is never at risk of overheating – a genuine danger if you place it on top of your duvet.

 Conveniently, the fans in the tray are significantly quieter than what's inside your laptop, so you're not just replacing one irritating noise with another.